cksystemsteaching/selfie/book.md

 Here is the issue with latency.
 If the bits arrive, say, at a rate of 1000 bits per second (1kbps) and the latency is 1 second (the rabbit is really distracted), then at least 1000 bits (1kb) need to be stored, or we say *buffered*, in the rabbit's brain before processing begins to avoid losing any information.
 However, if the rabbit's brain can then process the bits at a rate of at least 1kbps, no more than 1kb need to be buffered at any time.
 In fact, after buffering the first 1kb in the order in which the bits arrived, the buffered bits, starting with the bit that arrived first, may be overwritten with the next 1kb.
 In this case, the storage for the 1kb is called a *cyclic buffer*.

 Given the rates at which bits arrive and are processed and the latency until processing begins, it is easy to determine the size of the cyclic buffer needed to avoid any loss of information.
-And that is exactly what engineers do when provisioning cyclic buffers for the *IO devices* of a computer such as an audio device connected to a microphone for hearing what Alice has to say.
+And that is exactly what hardware engineers do when provisioning cyclic buffers for the *IO devices* of a computer such as an audio device connected to a microphone for hearing what Alice has to say.
 The only difference to the above example is that the involved bit rates are usually much higher and that the latency is much shorter, in the range of milliseconds, or even microseconds, and sometimes even nanoseconds:

 | Unit       | Prefix |
 | ---------- | ------ |